united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 physical label, or a written product number.
 It is usually the relevant ID for engineers and for production planning.

 #### Difference of UID (uniqueProductID) and AID (alternativeUniqueProductID)
-The UID is only newly generated if:
+`MQTT-to-postgres` only generates a new UID if:
 - the exact product doesn't already have a UID (-> This is the case, if it has never been produced at an asset incorporated in the digital shadow).
 We then use a different asset for the uniqueProductID (for example a placeholder like "storage", or the station it came from if the station isn't connected to digital shadow)